Available on Windows Mac , Chromebooks and tablets

 South Carolina - Visit our South Carolina standards page

 Texas - Visit our Texas standards page

-The course can be completed using a Windows or Mac computer, Chromebook or any other web-capable device with sufficient web browser.
+The course can be completed using a Windows or Mac computer, Chromebook or any other web-capable device with sufficient web browser and an Internet connection.

 No local software installation is required.
 The entire course and all hands-on projects can be completed through the web browser!

 For detailed hardware and software requirements, please see: